package apidiff

 }

-// Two named types cannot correspond if their type parameter lists don't match.
+// Two generic named types correspond if their type parameter lists correspond.

 return false